brewster/auger/README.md

     that we're supposed to have?

 * clearly a lot of this information includes things you should be graphing.
-What auger wants to do it give you a really quick overview of current status: green == good, red == ruh roh!
+What auger wants to do is give you a quick overview of current status: green == good, red == ruh roh!

 ## Plugins